 Skip to content

-There are two container services that allow to check access to records, scopes and fields:
+There are two container services that provide the ability to check access to records, scopes and fields:

-• AclManager – Espo\Core\AclManager – checks access for any user,
+• AclManager – Espo\Core\AclManager – to check access for any user; the user is passed as a method parameter;

 <?php